Azad Pattan

 Azad Pattan, previously Lachman Pattan, is a village near Pallandri in the Sudhanoti District of Azad Kashmir, Pakistan.
-It is located on border of Punjab and Azad Kashmir on the bank of Jhelum River.
+It is located on border of Punjab and Azad Kashmir on the bank of the Jhelum River.

 The Azad Pattan bridge on the Jhelum River connects Islamabad to Rawalakot, Bagh and Pallandri.

-The 700.7MW Azad Pattan Hydropower Project is located at Azad Pattan Bridge.
+The 700.7MW Azad Pattan Hydropower Project is located at the Azad Pattan Bridge.